aes5001/5GIIK-testbed/README.md

 #### OAI EPC - MME

 Remain in the same directory and follow up these commands to install MME.
-Notice to change MCC and MNC according to your SIMCard information or program the SIMCard with your favorite values.
+Notice to change MCC and MNC according to your SIM Card information or program the SIM Card with your favorite values.

 ```
 ./build_mme --check-installed-software --force